 Disclaimer: This post was originally published on LinkedIn.

-It must have been difficult for you.
+Being a non-native speaker in the content writing industry must have been difficult for you.
 You have been trying so hard to write the best content you could provide to your clients or your audience.
 Yet, it seems like nobody cares about how you feel during the process and the time when it was already over.

 As much as you want to feel proud of what you have accomplished as an adult, especially in this department, the fact that you aren’t getting the writing job you like or dismissing the need to explore your writing capabilities is a problem.